navinjoy/smirc/README.md

-# Minimalistic IRC client in Go.
+# Super Minima IRC client in Go - smirc.go

 ## Principles:
   - everything in one file